A Seminal Contribution, a Family of Ideas,

 Later, Torrey (1972) asserted that sharing similar beliefs with clients about both the causes and treatment of mental disorders is a prerequisite to successful psychotherapy.
 Wile (1977), too, believed that clients enter therapy with their own theories about their problems, how they developed, and how they are to be solved.
 Wile stated that “many of the classic disputes which arise between clients and therapists can be attributed to differences in their theories of [etiology and] cure” (p.
 437).
 Similarly, Brickman, Rabinowitz, Karuza, et al. (1982) hypothesized that “many of the problems characterizing relationships between help givers and help recipients arise from the fact that the two parties are applying models that are out of phase with one another” (p.
 375).

-Building on Erickson’s tradition of utilization, the Mental Research Institute (MRI) (Watzlawick, Weakland, & Fisch, 1974) developed the concept of position, or the client’s beliefs that specifically influence the presenting problem and the client’s participation in therapy (Fisch, Weak land, & Segal, 1982).
-The MRI recommended rapid assessment of the client’s position so that the therapist could tailor all intervention accordingly.
+Building on Erickson’s tradition of utilization, the Mental Research Institute (MRI) (Watzlawick, Weakland, & Fisch, 1974) developed the concept of position or the client’s beliefs that specifically influence the presenting problem and the client’s participation in therapy (Fisch, Weak land, & Segal, 1982).
+The MRI recommended a rapid assessment of the client’s position so that the therapist could tailor all interventions accordingly.
 Similarly, Frank and Frank (1991) suggested that “ideally therapists should select for each patient the therapy that accords, or can be brought to accord, with the patient’s personal characteristics and view of the problem” (p. xv).

 Held (1991) separates therapist and client beliefs into two categories.